peytoncordero/DRI25/command-line.md

 (Select one of the following)

 <Quiz>
 - It replaces the content of the introduction.txt file with the line "Hello!
-My Name is Mark!”*
+My Name is Mark!"*
 - It adds the line "Hello!
-My Name is Mark!” to the existing content of the introduction.txt file.
+My Name is Mark!" to the existing content of the introduction.txt file.
 - It checks whether the content of the introduction.txt file contains the line "Hello!
-My Name is Mark!”
+My Name is Mark!"
 - None of the above.
 </Quiz>